How to Choose A Laser Eye Surgeon

 When choosing a laser eye surgeon, then, it is crucial you do some background reading and investigating before you decide where you’re having your treatment.
 Doing so can help reduce the chances of complications and ensure you have the highest possibility of achieving your best outcome.

 What to consider when choosing a laser eye surgeon

-When choosing your laser eye surgeon, one of the most important things to ask is whether the surgeon has had formal refractive surgery training, and whether they are an expert in the particular procedure you are undergoing.
+One of the most important things to discover when choosing a surgeon is whether or not they’ve had formal refractive surgery training, and in particular, if they are an expert in the procedure you are undergoing.

-At London Vision Clinic, we’re well aware that sometimes advertising and marketing about Laser Eye Surgery can be full of myths and inaccuracies – and that this makes it difficult to approach the question of finding the best provider.
-For example, almost every provider says that they have the best technology — which is very confusing (not to mention impossible!)
+It can be difficult to approach the question of finding the best provider, especially as advertising and marketing about Laser Eye Surgery is full of myths and inaccuracies.
+For example, almost every provider says that they have the best technology — which is very confusing (not to mention impossible).